 Milan’s collapse from a three-goal advantage as the Reds’ roared back in a frantic six-minute spell lives long in the memory, with Steven Gerrard at the centre of Liverpool’s thrilling comeback.

-Amongst the heroes of the hour was goalkeeper Jerzy Dudek who – after making an astonishing double save to deny Andriy Shevchenko in extra-time – made another telling contribution in the resulting shoot-out.
+Amongst the heroes of the hour was goalkeeper Jerzy Dudek, who made a stunning double save to deny Andriy Shevchenko in extra-time and force a penalty shootout.

 Terry’s tears after slipping in Moscow (2008)

-That dream turned rapidly into a cruel nightmare, however, as the centre-back slipped upon contact on a rain-soaked pitch at the Luzhniki Stadium, his penalty cannoning off the post and leading to sudden death.
+That dream turned rapidly into a cruel nightmare however, as the centre-back slipped upon contact on a rain-soaked pitch at the Luzhniki Stadium.
+His penalty cannoned off the post and the chance to win the final was gone as the shootout moved into sudden death.

 Edwin van der Sar’s save from Nicolas Anelka later crowned Manchester United as winners of the Champions League, leaving a despondent Terry inconsolable after spurning the chance to win Europe’s biggest prize for his beloved Blues.